 It’s common for in-flight wifi services to be blocked over India, owing to the government’s concerns about security.

-The good news is that the government just announced it is reversing its ban on in-flight wifi, so we'll soon be able to surf while we fly in Indian airspace.
+The good news is that the Indian government has announced it is reversing its ban on in-flight wifi, so we’ll soon be able to surf while we fly in Indian airspace.

 In flight amenities

 Some airlines to try go all-out with their in-flight amenity kits, partnering with luxury brands in order to come up with a high-end giveaway.

 Once again, Virgin Atlantic takes a different path, instead introducing a ‘goodie bag’ made of ‘responsibly sourced’ recyclable paper and containing ‘sustainable’ treats.

 The Ren products inside were nice, but I did think the name and the bag itself were a bit cheap.
 It also had socks, eyeshades, earplugs, a pen, a dental kit.
 No sleep suits were offered.

 The bar served mostly as a preparation area for the crew, though a few passengers did use it as a place to chat during the final few hours of the flight.